-With so many interesting ingredients now available, salads can be everything from a side and main to a tasty dessert, says BHF dietitian Victoria Taylor.
+With so many interesting ingredients available, a bit of imagination means a salad can be a main course or even a dessert, says BHF dietitian Victoria Taylor.

 Long gone are the days when all we put into a salad were cold, hard tomatoes, thin slithers of cucumber and limp lettuce.
-Today, salads can test your imagination like no other meal.
+Today, salads can stretch your imagination like no other meal.

 The key is to ensure you have a balance of food groups.
-Along with a mix of cooked and raw vegetables, include protein such as lean meat, fish, eggs, nuts, beans or lentils or low-fat dairy, and some starchy carbohydrate.
-Try some boiled, halved new potatoes, chunks of cooked sweet potato, cooked wholegrain pasta or brown rice, or simply have some wholegrain bread on the side.
+Along with a mix of cooked and raw vegetables, include protein and some starchy carbohydrate.
+Heart-healthy protein options include lean meat, fish, eggs, nuts, beans or lentils or low-fat dairy.
+For starchy carbohydrates, add boiled, halved new potatoes, chunks of cooked sweet potato, cooked wholegrain pasta or brown rice, or simply have some wholegrain bread on the side.

-Don’t forget to think about how the combination of ingredients looks together - balance colour as well as food groups.
+Don’t forget to think about how the combination of ingredients looks together - aim for a mixture of colours and textures for maximum eye appeal.
+Fresh herbs sprinkled on top will help your salad look appealing as well as adding flavour.

 Don’t stop at savoury – fruit salads can serve as tasty snacks or delicious puddings and are a great way to get a variety of fruits in your diet, helping you towards your recommended 5-a-day.